What is individual counseling?

 Techniques may include:

-Adult therapy at Mindful Counseling is long term.
-Weekly appointments are recommended in order to build rapport and trust between you and your therapist.
+Adult therapy at Mindful Counseling GR is often a long-term process.
+Weekly appointments work best to establish the safety of the therapeutic relationship, which is critical for true change and transformation to occur.
 There is typically a catalyst for you to begin therapy, but you have had years of experiences and interactions that have shaped who you are and your beliefs.
 Therapy is a great place to begin to process those interactions and experiences and to develop an understanding of where beliefs about yourself and others came from and if they need to be adjusted or processed.